hpcaubuserguide/hpcaub_userguide/userdoc/octopus/getting_connected.rst

    - public key : ``~/.ssh/id_rsa.pub``
    - private key: ``~/.ssh/id_rsa``

-execute the following command in a termanl on you machine:
+execute the following command in a terminal on you machine:

 .. code-block:: bash